litmuschaos/litmus-docs/website/docs/getting-started-chaoscenter-namespace-scope-installation.md

 kubectl create ns <LITMUS_PORTAL_NAMESPACE>
 ```

-> The chaos control plane can be placed in any namespace, though it is typically placed in `litmus`.
+> The ChaosCenter can be placed in any namespace, though it is typically placed in `litmus`.
 Ignore if you already have the namespace where you want to install Litmus created.

 #### Step-3: Install the required Litmus CRDs